snacksforus/tempconv/README.md

 # tempconv

-Packaging exercise from "The Go Programming Language" book.
+A project for experimenting with Go packaging concepts while working through "The Go Programming Language" book.